Lead Service Line Replacements - Top Considerations

+Understanding the complexities of replacing lead services lines (LSL) in a community can seem daunting.
 Lead water mains have become a significant concern nationwide as stories have made headlines warning of high concentrations of lead in drinking water.
-Understanding the complexities for replacing lead services lines (LSL) in a community can seem daunting.
 Often community leaders and stakeholders don’t understand their options for implementing an LSL replacement plan.
 Community leaders should consider various issues and concerns when evaluating options such as a full replacement versus a partial replacement.
 Also, there are other hurdles such as regulatory and EPA requirements.

 Community leaders should consider the following components when addressing an LSL replacement: